-Once known for its steelworks, Newcastle is now an excellent place to live (especially as a student) and holiday.
+Once known for the local steelworks, Newcastle is now an excellent place to live (especially as a student) and holiday.

-There is an absolutely stunning coastline, but you can also find hip cafes, restaurants and bars.
+There is an absolutely stunning coastline, but you’ll also find hip cafes, restaurants and bars.

-There’s also art, history and culture hidden around every corner, for those who are less beach-inclined.
+There’s art, history and culture hidden around every corner, for those who are less beach-inclined.

 Oh and a little bit of local trivia.
 What do you call people from Newcastle, Australia?
 You weirdly call them Novacastrians.

 When is the best time to visit Newcastle?

 Newcastle’s weather is comparable to Sydney.
 The summers are hot and the winters are mild.